 The Pennsylvania voter-ID law was specifically cited by Republicans as an electoral aide.
 In 2012, the GOP state house leader

 said the law was "going to allow Governor Romney to win the state of Pennsylvania."
 (He was wrong.)
 "It was just designed to help Republicans and suppress turnout of minorities and older citizens," said former Governor Ed Rendell, a Democrat.
 "It's abominable."
-"Democrats have all kinds of partisan reasons to claim it's a bigger problem than it is.
-They can use it to get out the vote and fundraise."

 The Pennsylvania law is the subject of an ongoing lawsuit.
 There are legal challenges in Texas as well, and last week the Justice Department filed a statement of interest in a Texas case asking a federal court to require state officials to receive advance approval before making the Texas redistricting plan permanent citing the remaining sections of the VRA.